awchiu23/CryptoTools/README.md

 ## CryptoReporter
 - This tool is for monitoring NAVs, positions and risks across multiple exchanges

+## DEFIUtil
+- This tool is for monitoring DEFI projects; currently these are outside the scope of CryptoReporter

 ## *a
 - These tools are for monitoring smart basis (as well as raw basis) of various futures
 - Raw basis: premium of future vs. FTX spot